 |Nutritional Guidelines (per serving)|

 Brownies are delicious, but they come with one problem: it's hard to stop eating them.
 Whether or not you're a chocolate fanatic, there is something irresistible about a pan full of brownies.
 Let's fix that issue and downsize the regular batch of brownies to make just enough for one or two people.

 Everything you love about brownies can be found in this easy recipe.
-They are delicious, filled with chocolate, crisp on the edges, and soft on the inside—the perfect treat for those times when a brownie craving hits, but you just can't commit to a giant pan.
+They are delicious, filled with chocolate, crisp on the edges, and soft on the inside.
+It's the perfect treat for those times when chocolate cravings hit but you just can't commit to a week filled with brownies.

 In a medium mixing bowl, combine the sugar, cocoa powder, flour, salt, and baking powder.